Agent: Instructions & Memory

 - Compliance reminders: data-handling rules, NSFW policy, export limits.

-Keep it short and stable.
-Anything that changes per project belongs in Project Memory instead.
+Anything that changes per project belongs in Project Instructions instead.

-Set by: Project admins (or organization admins from any project).
+Set by: Project admins, or organization admins from any project.

 Applies to: Everyone collaborating on that specific project.
+Visible to all project members.

 Best for: